-Attachment H - Early Action Plan: November 2019 Draft This page intentionally left blank
+Attachment H to Preliminary Management Zone Proposal This page intentionally left blank

 6. Early Action Plan Implementation

 6.1 Schedule/Milestones

 Table 6-1 provides the schedule and milestones for the implementation of the EAP.
 This schedule is based on the implementation approach provided in the above sections.
 If it is necessary to modify the schedule or milestones, the Management Zone will request modification by letter or as part of the submittal of an EAP status report (see Section 5.4).
 The request will be made to the Executive Officer of the Central Valley Water Board and include a description of the proposed modification, the reason(s) for the requested change and a proposed new schedule and/or milestones.